khreathor/qrustyquake/README.md

    - The main platform that this port is developed on.
 The most likely one to work

+   - Tweaked and built on kernel 6.12.10-arch1-1 with TCC by erysdren

    - Other Linuxes not tested yet, but should be the same with the gcc/make toolchain

    - TODO other compilers, Alpine